sdegutis/90s.dev/site/public/about/pricing.md

 | Publish files   |    ✓     |    ✓     |
 | Per file limit  | `16 KiB` | `16 MiB` |
 | All files limit | `64 KiB` | `64 MiB` |

+*Note:* Pro limits may be increased in the future.